mkdocstrings/mkdocstrings/docs/theming.md

 As for the CSS class used for code blocks -- it will also match the "normal" config, so the default (`.codehilite` or `.highlight`) will match your chosen Markdown extension for highlighting.

-!!! important "Changed in version 0.15"
+IMPORTANT: **Changed in version 0.15.**
 The CSS class used to always be `.highlight`, but now it depends on the configuration.

 Long story short, you probably should add `pymdownx.highlight` to your `markdown_extensions`, and then use `.doc-contents .highlight` as the CSS selector in case you want to change something about *mkdocstrings'* code blocks specifically.